Hafthor/zsvutil/README.md

 # zsvutil
-A utility for converting TSV files from/to ZSV files.
+A utility for converting JSON files from/to ZSV files.

 # Introducing ZSV - ZIP Separated Values